 (The best countries are in dark green)

-The GPI measures and ranks 163 independent states and territories according to their levels of peacefulness.
+The Global Peace Index measures and ranks 163 independent states and territories according to their levels of peacefulness.
 It investigates the extent to which countries are involved in ongoing domestic and international conflicts.
-The assertion is that low crime rates, minimal incidences of terrorist acts and violent demonstrations, harmonious relations with neighboring countries, a stable political scene and a small proportion of the population being internally displaced or refugees can be suggestive of peacefulness.
+The assertion is that low crime rates, minimal incidences of terrorist acts and violent demonstrations, harmonious relations with neighboring countries, a stable political scene, and a small proportion of the population that are internally displaced or refugees can be suggestive of peacefulness.

 In 2017, 23 indicators, reviewed annually by a panel of experts, were used to establish each country’s peacefulness score.
 In addition to the ones mentioned above, this index includes indicators such as: 1) military expenditures as a percentage of GDP, 2) the number of military personnel as a percentage of the population, 3) nuclear weapons capability, 4) volume of arms exports and imports of weapons per capita, and 5) ease of access to small arms.
 The index provides an excellent assessment of a country’s peacefulness.
 Here are the top countries in their 2019 rankings.

 1. Iceland 2.
 New Zealand 3.
 Portugal 4.
 Austria 5.
 Denmark